awsdocs/aws-opsworks-user-guide/doc_source/cookbooks-101-opsworks-opsworks-powershell.md

      not_if "(Get-WindowsFeature -Name XPS-Viewer).installed"
    end
    ```
    + The `powershell_script` resource runs a cmdlet to install the XPS viewer\.

      This example runs only one cmdlet, but the `code` block can contain any number of command lines\.
    + The `guard_interpreter` attribute directs Chef to use the 64\-bit version of Windows PowerShell\.
    + The `not_if` guard attribute ensures that Chef does not install the feature if it has already been installed\.

 1. Create a `.zip` archive of the `powershell` directory\.

 1. [Upload the archive to an Amazon S3 bucket](http://docs.aws.amazon.com/AmazonS3/latest/UG/UploadingObjectsintoAmazonS3.html), [make the archive public](http://docs.aws.amazon.com/AmazonS3/latest/UG/EditingPermissionsonanObject.html), and record the archive's URL\.
 It should look something like `https://s3-us-west-2.amazonaws.com/opsworks-windows/powershell.zip`\.
 You can also use a private archive, but a public archive is sufficient for this example, and somewhat easier to work with\.

+   Content delivered to Amazon S3 buckets might contain customer content\.
+For more information about removing sensitive data, see [How Do I Empty an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/empty-bucket.html) or [How Do I Delete an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/delete-bucket.html)\.

 You can now install the cookbook and run the recipe\.

 **To run the recipe**

-1. Edit the stack to enable custom cookbooks and specify the following settings\.
+1. [Edit the stack to enable custom cookbooks](workingcookbook-installingcustom-enable.md) and specify the following settings\.
    + **Repository type** – **S3 Archive**
    + **Repository URL** – The cookbook archive URL that you recorded earlier

    Accept the default values for the other settings and choose **Save** to update the stack configuration\.

-1. Run the **Update Custom Cookbooks **stack command to install the current version of your custom cookbooks on the instance\.
+1. [Run the **Update Custom Cookbooks **stack command](workingstacks-commands.md) to install the current version of your custom cookbooks on the instance\.

-1. After **Update Custom Cookbooks** has finished, execute the recipe by running the **Execute Recipes** stack command with **Recipes to execute** set to **powershell::default**\.
+1. After **Update Custom Cookbooks** has finished, execute the recipe by running the [**Execute Recipes** stack command](workingstacks-commands.md) with **Recipes to execute** set to **powershell::default**\.

 **Note**
-This example uses **Execute Recipes** for convenience, but you typically have AWS OpsWorks Stacks run your recipes automatically  by assigning them to the appropriate lifecycle event\.
+This example uses **Execute Recipes** for convenience, but you typically have AWS OpsWorks Stacks [run your recipes automatically ](workingcookbook-assigningcustom.md) by assigning them to the appropriate lifecycle event\.
 You can run such recipes by manually triggering the event\.
-You can use a stack command to trigger Setup and Configure events, and a deploy command to trigger Deploy and Undeploy events\.
+You can use a stack command to trigger Setup and Configure events, and a [deploy command](workingapps-deploying.md) to trigger Deploy and Undeploy events\.

 After the recipe runs successfully, you can verify it\.

 **To verify the powershell recipe**

-1. Examine the Chef log\.
+1. Examine the [Chef log](troubleshoot-debug-log.md)\.
 Click **show** in the powershell1 instance's **Log** column to display the log\.
 Scroll down and you will see your log message near the bottom\.

    ```
    ...